devplayer0/fyp/report.md

 An additional element seen in Listing \ref{lst:perfgrade-simple} is `!expr`, which comes after the YAML key but before its value.
-A lesser-known feature, tags indicate the underlying type of a value (it is always implied but can be specified for any node) [@yaml_spec].
+A lesser-known feature, tags, indicate the underlying type of a value.
+A tag is always implied but can be explicitly specified for any node [@yaml_spec].
 The `expr` tag is picked up by Perfgrade and indicates that the value corresponding to the given key should be evaluated as a Python expression.
 For example, `src: !expr build.elf` in listing
 \ref{lst:perfgrade-simple} means that the value of `src` will be dynamically